Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones: Scientific context

-The passage of a TC induces energy transfer from the ocean to the atmosphere via latent heat, inducing temperature decreases at the surface and within the ocean mixed layer \citep{fisher_exchange_1957,leipper_observed_1966,bender_real-case_2000, dasaro_cold_2007,lin_interaction_2005,lloyd_observational_2011, balaguru_ocean_2012,elsberry_mixed_1976,price_upper_1980}.
-Many observational studies, using survey ships or expendable bathythermographs, have examined the thermodynamic response of the ocean surface to TC passage \citep{price_upper_1980,shay_effects_2000,cione_sea_2003, dasaro_cold_2007,dare_sea_2011,haakman_statistical_2019}, especially before the Argo array of profiling floats was deployed.
-With more than two million profiles since the early 2000s, Argo floats provide unprecedented spatial and temporal coverage of the global ocean in the upper 2000 decibars \citep{roemmich_20042008_2009,riser_fifteen_2016, woods_hole_oceanographic_institution_argo_2017}.
-Due to their autonomous nature, they are well-positioned to sample the ocean state in three dimensions before and after the passage of a tropical cyclone.
-Several previous studies have leveraged Argo profiles to describe TC-related changes in the upper ocean \citep{liu_upper_2007,balaguru_dynamic_2015, sun_ocean_2012,qu_sea_2014,cheng_global_2015,lin_ocean_2017, steffen_barrier_2018,trenberth_hurricane_2018}, focusing on changes in ocean temperature, salinity, or both, to analyze changes in ocean stratification.
-The closest work to ours is \cite{cheng_global_2015}, who perform a binned analysis of time (compared to our continuous treatment of time) and do not account for a seasonal warming effect we discern in our analysis.
+With more than two million profiles since the early 2000s, Argo floats provide unprecedented spatial and temporal coverage of the global ocean in the upper 2000 meters \citep{roemmich_20042008_2009,riser_fifteen_2016, woods_hole_oceanographic_institution_argo_2017}.
+Due to their autonomous nature, Argo floats are well-positioned to sample the ocean state in three dimensions before and after TC passage.
+Several previous studies have leveraged Argo profiles to describe TC-related changes in the upper ocean \citep{liu_upper_2007,balaguru_dynamic_2015, sun_ocean_2012,qu_sea_2014,cheng_global_2015,lin_ocean_2017, steffen_barrier_2018,trenberth_hurricane_2018}, focusing on changes in ocean temperature, salinity, or both, in order to analyze changes in ocean density.
+The closest work to ours is \cite{cheng_global_2015}, who perform a binned analysis of temperature changes in time (compared to our continuous treatment of time) and do not account for a seasonal warming effect we discern in our analysis.
+An earlier paired analysis in the north Pacific was performed by \citet{park2011argo}.